garrandall/popular-music-data/tracks/that-s-when-the-music-takes-me-neil-sedaka.md

 Closer to a brighter day
 I can feel my soul explodin'
 There's a good feelin'
-Helpin' me to fiiiiiiind my waaay
+Helpin' me to find my waaay
 Yeah, yeah, yeah, yeah
 And then I'm sayin'
 That's when the music takes me